 Why Kotahi Tourism?

 Māori heritage is intrinsic to who I am.
-The connection Melinda and I have to culture is one of the drivers for us to help others have a meaningful connection to the place they are visiting.
+The connection Melinda (my wife and Kotahi Tourism Co-Director) and I have to culture is one of the drivers for us to help others have a meaningful connection to the place they are visiting.

 Kotahi is a te reo Māori word that is both a both a verb and noun.
 As a stative verb, describing a state of being, kotahi can be translated as to ‘be united‘.
 As a noun kotahi can be translated as ‘be one’, and used in expressions such as kotahi aroha (one love) or kotahi moemoea (one vision).